|

 When -f is used, patterns specified on the command line using

--e may also be present; they are tested before the file's
+-e may also be present; they are matched before the file's

 patterns.
-However, no other pattern is taken from the command line; all
+However, no pattern is taken from the command line; all

 arguments are treated as the names of paths to be searched.